junxit/us-congress-bills-119/metadata.md

 - 2025-04-24 — Placed on the Union Calendar, Calendar No. 54.
 - 2025-04-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-77.
 - 2025-04-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-77.
+- 2025-04-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-04-28 — Considered as unfinished business. (consideration: CR H1668)
+- 2025-04-28 — Considered under suspension of the rules. (consideration: CR H1637-1640)
+- 2025-04-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+973.
+- 2025-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-04-28 — Mr. Bilirakis moved to suspend the rules and pass the bill.
+- 2025-04-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 365 - 42 (Roll no. 103). (text: CR H1637)
+- 2025-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 365 - 42 (Roll no. 103). (text: CR H1637: 1)